-The District Court fails to understand relevant case law.
 Public schools are not "enclaves of totalitarianism" and "students may not be regarded as closed-circuit recipients of only that which the State chooses to communicate."
 Bd. of Educ., Island Trees Union Free Sch.
 Dist. v.
 Pico, 457 U.S. 853, 877 (1982) (Blackmun, J., concurring), quoting Tinker, 393 U.S. at 511.
-Students "cannot be punished merely for expressing their personal views on the school premises."
-Hazelwood, 484 U.S. at 266.
-They do not "shed their constitutional rights . . . at the schoolhouse gate."
-Tinker, 393 U.S. at 506.
-The Policy does not fall within the narrowly crafted exceptions for sexually explicit speech (Bethel, 478 U.S. at 685), speech that promotes illegal drug use (Morse, 551 U.S. at 408), or any other exception.
+Students do not "shed their constitutional rights . . . at the schoolhouse gate" (Tinker, 393 U.S. at 506) and "cannot be punished merely for expressing their personal views on the school premises" (Hazelwood, 484 U.S. at 266).
+The Policies do not fall within the narrowly crafted exceptions in Fraser, Morse, or any other exception.

 "The vigilant protection of constitutional freedoms is nowhere more vital than in the community of American schools."
 Shelton, 364 U.S. at 487.
-Even if the School District had a legitimate purpose for the Policy, it "cannot be pursued by means that broadly stifle fundamental personal liberties when the end can be more narrowly achieved."
+Even if there were a legitimate purpose for the Policies, it "cannot be pursued by means that broadly stifle fundamental personal liberties when the end can be more narrowly achieved."
 Id. at 488.
 The First Amendment facilitates the free flow of information and ideas.
 "The Nation's future depends upon leaders trained through wide exposure" to a "robust exchange of ideas" that "discovers truth out of a multitude of tongues" rather than "authoritative selection."
 Keyishian v.
 Bd. of Regents, 385 U.S. 589, 603 (1967).
+The School District insists that students "still have an opportunity to express their social, political, and religious views" (PDE v.
+OLSDBE, at 38), but that reassurance rings hollow.
+The use of sex-specific pronouns implicitly associates the speaker with the belief that those pronouns accurately reflect reality.